Save big (up to $1,875) on small business tools with our free membership, business.com+

 Editor’s note: Looking for the right medical practice management solution for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-For revenue cycle management (RCM), athenaCollector uses its billing rules engine (fed by data from its network) to help you stake a 94% first-pass resolution rate for your claims.
-That statistic is lower than most competitors we reviewed but still higher than the industry average.
-Athena’s experts submit claims and post payments, and you can track their performance through detailed, on-demand reports.
-At the same time, the athenaCollector workflow dashboard streamlines all your claim- and appointment-related tasks in a single view, helping you keep on top of your RCM objectives.
+For revenue cycle management (RCM), athenaCollector uses its billing rules engine (fed by data from its network) to help you achieve a 94 percent first-pass resolution rate on claims.
+That figure is lower than many similar vendors we reviewed, but still higher than the industry average.
+Athena’s experts file medical claims and post payments, and you can track their performance through detailed, on-demand reports.
+At the same time, the athenaCollector workflow dashboard streamlines all your claim- and appointment-related tasks in a single view, helping you stay on top of your RCM objectives.

 Bottom LineBottom line